Vyral/brandon-montemayor/_posts/2022-02-21-4-things-buyers-should-know-about-todays-market.md

 date: 2022-02-21 00:00:00
 tags:
   - Home Buyer Tips
-excerpt: The four things that buyers in our current market should keep in mind.
+excerpt: These are four things that buyers in our current market should keep in mind.
 enclosure:
-pullquote: >-
-  In this market, we need to have a solid plan.In this market, we need to have a solid plan.
+pullquote: In this market, we need to have a solid plan.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false